ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 npm install ckeditor4-vue
 ```

-Now you need to enable the CKEditor Vue component in your application.
-There are 2 ways to do so:
+Now you need to enable the CKEditor 4 Vue component in your application.
+There are two ways to do so:

 * [via a direct script include](#direct-script-include),
 * [by using ES6 module imports](#using-es6-modules).